 Students are required to choose a language in grade 6 or upon entry to the School.
 Once the language choice is made, we expect the students to continue with this language through grade 12.
 Requests for changes to the language studied are considered case by case.
-Students who join WPS after grade 6 can only join a Mandarin class if they pass the entrance test for Mandarin.
+Students who join Washington Preparatory School after grade 6 can only join a Mandarin class if they pass the entrance test for Mandarin.
 If they are not at the required level, they will be asked to join a Spanish class.

 Grade 6/7 Spanish This course covers a range of basic vocabulary and grammatical structures which will allow students to access the language throughout the rest of their school career.
 Students learn the Spanish alphabet and numbers, how to describe people and themselves, give opinions and express what they like or don’t like to do, and talk about food.
 Grammar includes the concept of feminine and masculine nouns, plural, forming negatives, regular verbs in the present tense, and the irregular verbs “to have” and “to be.”
 Students start to learn a range of reading strategies, and to describe and respond to visual and written text.
 They start to produce language orally, working on intonation and pronunciation, and in writing within the conventions of a limited number of text types.

 Grade 6/7 Spanish This course covers the topics of towns, shopping, and finding one’s way around, planning a party, sports and leisure activities, and exploring amusement parks.
 Grammar includes conjugation of regular and irregular verbs and making negative statements, reflexive verbs are introduced, and possessive adjectives and numbers are reviewed.
 The preterit tense is introduced, as well as the immediate future.
 Students start to gain the skills they need to make comparisons between their original culture and those of the Spanish-speaking world.
 They also gain a better understanding of writing with a sense of audience, purpose, and context and begin to practice using a variety of text types.